efsalvarenga/CV/index.md

 _Swindon - UK  (Jul 2017 - Jun 2018)_

 Drove asset efficiency for the utilities industry through data science projects, turning raw data into actionable business intelligence, while actively developing junior scientists and engineers.
+- Built predictive and optimisation models focused on **water and gas leak minimisation**, leveraging pipeline, weather and consumption data.
-In this role I have delivered **new business models leveraging the company's internal expertise**, such as developing a general statistics platform to be commercialised as a service, and designing the [WRc Academy](https://www.wrcplc.co.uk/wrc-academy) business unit - a modularised learning service targeting UK's water industry.
+- Delivered **new business models leveraging the company's internal expertise**, such as developing a general statistics platform to be commercialised as a service, and designing the [WRc Academy](https://www.wrcplc.co.uk/wrc-academy) business unit - a modularised learning service targeting UK's water industry.
-As a senior scientist I was **responsible for the technical dimension of commercial activities** such as pre-sales processes, customer engagements, requirement definition and proposal preparation.
+- **Responsible for the technical dimension of commercial activities** such as pre-sales processes, customer engagements, requirement definition and proposal preparation.

 __New Energies Researcher__ | University of Bath School of Management _Bath - UK (Feb 2017 - Jun 2018)_

-My research extends the risk-return relationship, from the portfolio optimisation theory, for energy demand aggregation based on time-series forecasting, collaborating with the Department of Electronic and Electrical Engineering to develop a smart-grid energy model.
+My research extends the risk-return relationship, from the portfolio optimisation theory, for energy demand aggregation based on time-series forecasting and evolutionary optimisation, collaborating with the Department of Electronic and Electrical Engineering to develop a smart-grid energy demand model.

 __Production & Reservoir Engineer__ | Petrobras E&P Ultra-Deep Waters